torquebox/torquebox.org/news/2013-03-04-websockets-secure.md

 As with the non-secure STOMP endpoint, the secure port can accept connections from both STOMP-over-WebSockets clients and pure STOMP clients.
-To use a pure STOMP client (such as the Stilts clients) with the secure port, simply pass in a correct-configured `SSLContext` which is backed by your trust-manager.
+To use a pure STOMP client (such as the Stilts clients) with the secure port, simply pass in a correctly-configured `SSLContext` which is backed by your trust-manager.
 In most cases, the trust-manager should be configured to trust the same keystore (and certificate) that the server is using.